apoc146/PublicWork/adverML/README.md

 ![Making a Neural Network misclassify an adversarial image as 'Number 2'](img/nontargetAttack.png)

-<em> Figure 1:Figure: An illustration of an no targeted evasion attack, where a neural network is tricked into misclassifying an adversarial image as 'Number 2'.</em>
+<em> Figure 1: An illustration of an targeted evasion attack, where a neural network is tricked into misclassifying an adversarial image as 'Number 2'.</em>
 </div>

 ### Targeted Attack